aurbac/workshop-containers-cdk-react-amplify/docs/deploying-backedn-with-ecs.md

-# Deploy a Node.js backend with Amazon ECS
+# Deploying a Node.js backend with Amazon ECS

 ## 1. Install requirements